Blog-Reference and Blog-Reference on Jul 3 and Blog-Reference Link EV

 #5 Geometrical Exposition of Structural Axiomatic Economics

 #6 Economics for Economists

-Related 'Cryptoeconomics ― the best of Nick Rowe’s spam folder' and 'Is Nick Rowe stupid or corrupt or both?' and 'It has been said before but economists still don’t get it' and 'Confused Confusers: How to Stop Thinking Like an Economist and Start Thinking Like a Scientist' and 'Yes, economics is a bogus science' and 'Schizonomics' and 'Your economics is refuted on all counts: here is the real thing'.
+Related 'Cryptoeconomics ― the best of Nick Rowe’s spam folder' and 'Is Nick Rowe stupid or corrupt or both?' and 'It has been said before but economists still don’t get it' and 'Confused Confusers: How to Stop Thinking Like an Economist and Start Thinking Like a Scientist' and 'Yes, economics is a bogus science' and 'Schizonomics' and 'The Logical Interface Between Objective Macrofoundations and Subjective Valuations' and 'Your economics is refuted on all counts: here is the real thing'.
 For details of the big picture see cross-references Axiomatization.